Faster Algorithms for Semi-Matching Problems: Introduction

-The unweighted semi-matching problem is recently generalized to the quasi-matching problem by Bokal, Bresar and Jerebic~\cite{Bokal09}.
+Recently after the preliminary version of this paper appeared, the unweighted semi-matching problem has been generalized to the quasi-matching problem by Bokal, Bresar and Jerebic~\cite{BokalBJ12}.
 In this problem, a function $g$ is provided and each vertex $u\in U$ is required to connect to at least $g(u)$ vertices in $v$.
 Therefore, the semi-matching problem is when $g(u)=1$ for every $u\in U$.
 They also developed an algorithm for this problem which is a generalization of the Hungarian method and used it to deal with a routing problem in CDMA-based wireless sensor networks.

+Galc\'{\i}k, Katrenic and Semanisin \cite{GalcikKS11} very recently showed a nice reduction from the unweighted semi-matching problem to a variant of the {\em maximum bounded-degree semi-matching} problem.
+Their approach resulted in two algorithms.
+The first algorithm has the same running time as ours while the second algorithm is randomized and has a running time of $O(n^\omega)$ where $\omega$ is the exponent of the best known matrix multiplication algorithm.

-Motivated by the problem of assigning wireless stations (users) to access points, the unweighted semi-matching problem is also generalized to the problem of finding optimal semi-matching with minimum weight where an $O(n^2m)$ time algorithm is given~\cite{HaradaOSY07}.
+Motivated by the problem of assigning wireless stations (users) to access points, the unweighted semi-matching problem is also generalized to the problem of finding optimal semi-matching with minimum weight where an $O(n^2m)$ time algorithm was given~\cite{HaradaOSY07}.

 Approximation algorithms and online algorithms for this problem (both weighted and unweighted cases) and the makespan version have also gained a lot of attention over the past few decades and have applications ranging from scheduling in hospital to wireless communication network.
 (See \cite{Scheduling_survey,vaik05} for the recent surveys.)